 Yes, but you’ll need to upgrade to our Paid IP Plan.
 Please email email@example.com to find out more.

 How does it work?
 Is there downtime involved?

-There are no service interruptions or warm-up periods.
+There are no service interruptions.
 We’ll take care of all the details behind the scenes and send you the details about your IP address.
 In most cases you won’t know we’ve made a change.

 How much does a shared IP cost?

 Nothing.
 This is covered in your monthly payment.
-However, it’s wise to consider what the potential cost of getting blocked or blacklisted would be to your business.
+However, it’s wise to consider what the potential cost of getting blocklisted would be to your business.
 If you’re comfortable with the risk involved or your sending volume is low, then a shared IP is mostly like the right choice.
 If you’re a bigger business, a dedicated IP is well worth the investment.